rsdoiel/antenna/archives/2025/pacific_2025.30.md

 ---

-## Latest update: Tsunami Advisory canceled for Guam and CNMI
+## 'Prepared but not scared:' Guam, CNMI dodge tsunami threat

 date: 2025-07-30, from: Pacific Island Times